 The University of Houston has not won the IEEE Region 5 Robotics Competition in many years.
-Winning the competition would increase the University of Houston’s recognition among other Region 5 which would hopefully inspire prospective students to attend the Electrical and Computer Engineering College.
-This recognition would also bring forth more funding for the college which will help assist in providing students with more learning tools and equipment.
+Winning the competition would increase the University of Houston’s recognition among other Region 5 which would inspire prospective students to attend the Electrical and Computer Engineering College.
+This recognition would also bring more funding for the college which will help assist in providing students with more learning tools and equipment.

 To solve this problem, our team needs to build a robustly designed robot which can handle deviations of the competition specifications.
 This is key to success as if any part of the competition is not ideal, our robot may not succeed.
 This applies to how consistently we can design locomotion, how consistently we can recognize the character Easter eggs, and how robust we can design the maze navigation algorithm.

-This type of competition bring forth many embedded systems and electrical concepts that are learned throughout an undergraduates studies at the University of Houston.
-Because of this, the design of this robot will help to inspire and teach future incoming students of these concepts.
+This type of competition brings forth many embedded systems and electrical concepts that are learned throughout an undergraduates studies at the University of Houston.
+Because of this, the design of this robot will help to inspire and teach future students of these concepts.